alanng10/class-lang/Doc/Article/Word/a.md

 Word "network" has meaning that is interchange.

+Word "video" has meaning that is color points rect.

 The meanings are not tagged with the existence of processing.
 The words are suitable for use in abstract when inner processings are not to be shown.